GaloisInc/mctrace/docs/using-mctrace.md

 * Global variables
 * The `timestamp` variable

-Example Dtrace probe scripts demonstrating Mctrace's features can be found in `dtrace-examples/` in this distribution.
+Example Dtrace probe scripts demonstrating MCTrace's features can be found in `dtrace-examples/` in this distribution.